vadimkantorov/fastvideofeat/README.md

  > $ nmake -f Makefile.nmake

 # Notes
 For practical usage, software needs to be modified to save and read features in some binary format, because the overhead on text file reading/writing is huge.

-We've tested **fastvideofeat** only videos encoded in H.264 and MPEG-4.
-Whether motion vectors can be extracted and processed depends completely on FFmpeg's ability to put them into the right structures.
-Last time I've checked it was not working for VP9, for example.
-And in general, video reading depends fully on FFmpeg libraries.

 # License
 All code and scripts are licensed under the [MIT license](http://github.com/vadimkantorov/cvpr2014/blob/master/LICENSE).